MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-in-all-vertical.md

 Ensure that the connected content meets the following criteria, to show up in All vertical:
 * One of the source properties must be mapped to the semantic label “title”.
 * We recommend assigning a property label of 'lastModifiedDateTime' for this connection where applicable.
-This will ensure that you're able to filter the content for this connection with the 'Last Modified' filter in the All vertical.
+This ensures that you're able to filter the content for this connection with the 'Last Modified' filter in the All vertical.

 ## How it works

 When a user issues a search query, the system returns items from all data sources that are enabled for the All vertical.
 The system ranks and merges these items to return a single list of relevance-ordered results, which are shown to the user in a paginated list.
-Please note that inline results are powered by an AI model, that is non-deterministic.
-This means, the AI model will pay attention to the user query, previous interactions of users in a company with a specific source, and many more features to decide which results are most relevant for the query.
-The model will be continuously adapted and adjusted based on user interactions, for example, by selecting specific results.
+Note that inline results are powered by an AI model, that is non-deterministic.
+This means, the AI model pays attention to the user query, previous interactions of users in a company with a specific source, and many more features to decide which results are most relevant for the query.
+The model is continuously adapted based on user interactions, for example, by selecting specific results.

 As a result, a user may see none or many connector results based on the AI models assessment of whether specific items are relevant for each individual query term.